-- A. FOREST FIRE PROTECTION - 1.
-Maintain and improve fire lane system (gas tax roads) - 2.
+A. FOREST FIRE PROTECTION

+- 1. Maintain and improve fire lane system (gas tax roads) - 2.
 Conduct annual partnership meetings to evaluate planning and operations - 3.
 Consult with DNR during periods of high fire danger in order to modify timber sale activity during certain periods to reduce risk of ignition. - 4.
 Support DNR wildfire suppression efforts where needed and in accordance with the Fire Control MOU.
 Assistance will be focused primarily on protecting Washburn County Forest, and adjacent, resources, with a secondary goal of providing assistance to other lands within the County.
 Staff resources will be allocated outside of the County only in cases of large project fires or in support of suppression on neighboring County Forest. - 5.
 Continue focus of using Forestry Technicians as heavy equipment operators within DNR fire suppression operations. - 6.
-Continue spring ATV closure - B. INSECTS AND DISEASE
+Continue spring ATV closure

+B. INSECTS AND DISEASE

-- 1. Oak Wilt - Contract with DNR to conduct monitoring flights at least once during late summer to attempt to detect new oak wilt infestations.
+1. Oak Wilt

+- Contract with DNR to conduct monitoring flights at least once during late summer to attempt to detect new oak wilt infestations.
 Consider multiple flights as needed to provide coverage over all oak resources on the County Forest. - Aggressively treat any infestations with "frill/girdle" method using chemical and subsequent removal of infected trees and healthy trees within the buffer zone. - Document all chemical application for compliance with certification. - Continue to assist private landowners, where practical, in treating and removing oak wilt infections that have the potential to impact County Forest.
-As oak wilt continues to move across the county, efforts should be focused on lands directly adjacent to county forest. - Aerial surveys in 2021 resulted in widespread suspected oak wilt infections across the central and southern portions of the forest.
-While the areas showed classic oak wilt symptoms, lab testing show mixed results.
-Evaluate these areas to monitor for oak wilt spread and document observed symptoms versus lab results. - 2.
-Emerald Ash Borer - Attempt to increase levels of black ash management as markets and weather conditions dictate.
+As oak wilt continues to move across the county, efforts should be focused on lands directly adjacent to county forest. - Continue to monitor suspected oak wilt sites from 2021.
+Many of these locations could not be directly confirmed as positive for oak wilt and further monitoring is necessary.

+2. Emerald Ash Borer

+- Attempt to increase levels of black ash management as markets and weather conditions dictate.
 Focus on trying to convert primary stand types to swamp hardwood species other than ash. - Work to include white ash as a high priority of removal when managing northern hardwood stands.
 The goal is not to remove all ash, but rather pre-salvage as many high value trees as possible.
 Retain pole timber and small sawlog sized ash that are of good quality and vigorous in a way that are scattered across the stand. - Monitor for possible infestations. - 3.
 Other continue to monitor for jack pine budworm, two-lined chestnut borer, and other potential pathogens and evaluate for management response.
+Budworm populations in particular were increasing through 2022 and monitoring for mortality will continue,